 Just when you think you’ve got the Handicap System figured out, a letter appears next to your Handicap Index.
 What happened?
 Sometimes these letters are a function of an action taken by the club, other times they are a function of the Handicap System or the GHIN service.
-The letters:
+The letters or designations:

-- M=Modified Handicap Index.
+•M=Modified Handicap Index.
 Normally, this is an action taken by the club Handicap Committee in its responsibility to make sure that the Handicap Index issued by the club is the best representation of a player’s potential ability.
-This can also reflect a golfer who didn’t have a Handicap Index as of the most recent revision, but was reactivated into the same club where that golfer did have one previously.
-This reactivation is more of a housekeeping/awareness function and happens frequently during the early part of the year after clubs have inactivated many members while waiting for payment of dues for the upcoming year.

-- WD= A Handicap Index withdrawn by the Handicap Committee.
-This rarely happens, yet is available to a committee when a player repeatedly fails to meet the player responsibilities under the USGA Handicap System.
+•WD= A Handicap Index withdrawn by the Handicap Committee.
+This rarely happens yet is available to a committee when a player repeatedly fails to meet the player responsibilities under the World Handicap System.

-- A= Away (for affiliate and eClub members, there usually isn’t a home course, so essentially everything is away); for members connected to a physical course when playing elsewhere
+•A= Away (for affiliate club members, there usually isn’t a home course, so essentially everything is away); for members connected to a physical course when playing elsewhere